ted-dunstone/yaml2doc/README.md

 - Through pandoc support allow title,date,author ..
 - Validates YAML using pyyaml - can insert validation date and status in documentation

+Basically your comments in the YAML file can be turned into good looking documentation.

 ## Requirements

 Relies on the amazing [pandoc](pandoc.org) for the document conversion.
 It will however run as a pure python yaml to markdown converter without pandoc (as it converts to md and then to pandoc)